mehwaffle10/Waffle_Balance/README.md

 - Can be used in water
 - Cost 20 coins
 - Fixed an issue where the sprite would not show as empty until picked up after throwing the bucket to splash it
+- Fixed an issue where buckets would not render splashes on death

 ### Sponges
 - Cost 10 instead of 15 coins to punish players less financially (a lost inventory slot is already a lot)